wapmorgan/UnifiedArchive/docs/API.md

 - <span id="UnifiedArchive--archiveFile"></span><span id="UnifiedArchive--archiveFile"></span>
     ```php
-    UnifiedArchive::archiveFile(string $file, string $archiveName): boolean
+    UnifiedArchive::archiveFile(string $file, string $archiveName, int $compressionLevel = BasicFormat::COMPRESSION_AVERAGE): boolean
     ```

     Creates an archive with file `$file` and saves archive to `$archiveName` (format is resolved by extension).
-File has only relative nam in archive.
+File will has only relative name in the archive.
     If case of success, `true` is returned.

     Throws: